iMicknl/ha-nest-protect/README.md

 ## Credits

-Based on the great work of [homebridge-nest](https://github.com/chrisjshull/homebridge-nest).
+Based on the research and implementation of [homebridge-nest](https://github.com/chrisjshull/homebridge-nest).